 - Radium 223 therapy

 Giving radiotherapy in this way is called brachytherapy.
 Doctors put very thin radioactive wires into your body close to the cancer.
 They do this while you are under a general anaesthetic in the operating room.
 You may have an X-ray afterwards to make sure that the wires are in the right position.

-To treat a tumour that is blocking an airway or your food pipe, your doctor may use an internal metal implant.
-Under local or general anaesthetic they put a tube down your throat and close to the tumour causing the blockage.
-The tube contains a radioactive metal source.
-Using a scan, the doctor positions the radioactive source next to the tumour.
-They leave it there for a few minutes and then take the tube out.
+Your doctor may use an internal metal implant to treat a tumour that is blocking an airway or your food pipe.
+Under local or general anaesthetic they put a tube called an endoscope down your throat.
+Or you may have a tube called a nasogastric tube up your nose.
+Using a scan, the doctor positions the end of the tube next to the tumour.

 Palliative radiotherapy aims to make you feel better.
 So your cancer specialist will try to choose treatments that have as few side effects as possible.
 Most people have few side effects but you may